 International Student Loans

 You should always carefully evaluate how much money you will need to study in the USA.
-Then research and apply for scholarships, financial aid from your school, and find money from any other source, including family funds.
+Then you will need to research and apply for scholarships, financial aid from your school, and find money from any other source, including family funds.
 After exhausting these avenues, most international students still have a funding gap, and that's where international student loans come in.

 International Student Loans are now a very realistic way to finance your education in the US.
 Loans are very flexible, and can offer loan amounts high enough to pay for your entire education, but with extended repayment terms and reasonable interest rates, so you can afford the repayment after you graduate.

 When used responsibly as part of an overall education funding plan, international student loans can help to put a US education within reach, regardless of your financial circumstances.
-There are two main loan resources dedicated to providing funding for international students and they are International Student Loan and Study Abroad Loans - please visit them for more information.
+We offer two main loan resources dedicated to providing funding for international students: International Student Loan and Study Abroad Loans - please visit them for more information.